What Does it Take to Be a Fine Artist?

 Fine Artist Job Outlook

-In the United States, there were 28,000 jobs for Fine Artist in 2016.
+There were about 28,000 jobs for Fine Artist in 2016 (in the United States).
 New jobs are being produced at a rate of 6.8% which is above the national average.
 The Bureau of Labor Statistics predicts 1,900 new jobs for Fine Artist by 2026.
-The BLS estimates 2,400 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 2,400 job openings in this field each year.

 The states with the most job growth for Fine Artist are Utah, Washington, and Wyoming.
 Watch out if you plan on working in Missouri, Vermont, or Pennsylvania.
 These states have the worst job growth for this type of profession.